basestack-co/basestack-flags-js/README.md

 Running `npm publish` directly will also trigger the lint/test pipeline because of the `prepublishOnly` hook.

+## Examples

+Minimal example apps live under `examples/` to manually verify the SDK in different environments:

+- `examples/client`: Vite + TypeScript client rendered with Bun (`bun run dev`)
+- `examples/server`: Hono server running on Bun (`bun run dev`)

+Both examples depend on the local package via `link:../..`, so run `bun run build` at the repo root first to ensure `dist/` is up-to-date.

 ## Installation

 First, let's install some packages!